rbghks0126/DS-NMF-with-SSVI/README.md

 A doubly sparse extension of Non-negative Matrix Factorisation (NMF), described in the report: [Variational Inference for Bayesian Nonnegative Matrix Factorisation](https://vrs.amsi.org.au/student-profile/gyu-hwan-park/).

 ### Note:
-This work extends the work by [Liang et al. (2014)](https://www.semanticscholar.org/paper/Beta-Process-Non-negative-Matrix-Factorization-with-Liang-Hoffman/34e4e531b19097505f73de8eaafdf3fd4e5fe797) where the model is sparse in only one of the factored matrix.
+This work extends the work by [Liang et al. (2014)](https://www.semanticscholar.org/paper/Beta-Process-Non-negative-Matrix-Factorization-with-Liang-Hoffman/34e4e531b19097505f73de8eaafdf3fd4e5fe797) where the model is sparse in only one of the factored matrices.

 ## What's included: